Docs / Guides /Deploy

 The Expression GPU container

-The self-hosted GPU path runs Expression on your own NVIDIA hardware.
-The Docker image ships everything baked in — a GPU worker that joins a LiveKit room and streams 25 FPS lip-synced video entirely on your GPU, with no cloud calls during inference.
+The self-hosted GPU path runs the first-generation Expression 1 model on your own NVIDIA hardware.
+The Docker image ships everything baked in — a GPU worker that joins a LiveKit room and streams 25 fps lip-synced video entirely on your GPU, with no cloud calls during inference.
 Use it when you need a different portrait per session.
-Bills at the self-hosted rate (2 cr/min Expression).
+Bills at the self-hosted rate — 2 credits/min (pricing).

 Note Self-hosted Essence (no GPU, higher concurrency) doesn’t use this container — run the Python SDK or CLI directly, or point the LiveKit plugin’s api_url at your own Essence server.
 On Apple Silicon M3+, Expression runs natively with no Docker/NVIDIA — use the Swift SDK.